 Why I'm Not a Nihilist

-Recently, in response to my article "Philosophy and Knives," a reader asked me if I favor nihilism.
+In response to my article "Philosophy and Blades" a reader asked me if I favor nihilism.
 Here is my reply, which has been expanded for the sake of length and to further explain my position:

 I actually oppose the embrace of nihilism because it would entail the waste of our potential as human beings.
 It would also mean opposing morality, the law, basic etiquette, and so on, regardless of whether or not these values are subjective or objective.